 Recuperation in London was spent perusing home-design and cooking magazines, and he started to dream about a new approach.
 “It was a reaction to wanting to live every moment”, he says, “to be a little hedonistic.”
 He took out a small-business loan and launched Wallpaper in 1996.
 Within a year, he needed more cash and was effectively rescued by North-South, the 1990s go-go Aussie-owned women’s magazine publisher of Sugar in London, and Girlfriend in Sydney.

-In 1998, Wallpaper was sold for £1m to Time Warner.
+In 1998, Wallpaper was sold to Time Warner for £1m.
 What was Time’s first acquisition of a magazine outside the Americas was negotiated by Richard Atkinson, its then UK boss (who is now to be found, among other things, as a director of Monocle).
 It was all going well for Brûlé until 2001 when Time made its much bigger second international magazines purchase, a top-of-the-market £1.3bn for the UK’s mighty IPC Media.

 That was the start of some bad times both for IPC/ Time and for the founder of Wallpaper.
 After a honeymoon of managing Wallpaper at arm’s length across the Thames, IPC sought to integrate it as part of moves to shore up the profitability of all its expensively-bought UK magazines.
 There were reports that Brûlé’s then boss Mike Soutar (now British free magazine king of ShortList Media) had refused to reimburse his £6 taxi fare.
 The official IPC comment was probably the best clue: “As long as [Brulé] picks up the tab for his private helicopter rides, then IPC hasn’t got a problem with his cab fares.”